deepsense-ai/seahorse/docs/operations/decompose_datetime.md

 includeOperationsMenu: true
 ---

-Extracts parts of a timestamp from a specified timestamp column to newly created columns.
+Extracts parts of a timestamp from a specified timestamp column to new columns.
-For example, for the timestamp column: ``'Birthdate'`` when extracting year part, a new column will be created with a name ``year`` and Numeric type.
+For example: given the timestamp column ``'Birthdate'`` when extracting year part, a new column named ``year`` of type `Numeric` will be created.

-If the value for parameter ``prefix`` is provided, it will be prepended to generated columns' names, according to the pattern: ``prefix + timestampPartName``.
+If the value for parameter ``prefix`` is provided it will be prepended to generated columns' names, according to the pattern: ``prefix + timestampPartName``.

-Returns also a [Transformer](../classes/transformer.html) that can be later applied to another [DataFrame](../classes/dataframe.html) with [Transform](transform.html) operation.
+Also returns a [Transformer](../classes/transformer.html) that can be later applied to another [DataFrame](../classes/dataframe.html) with [Transform](transform.html) operation.

 **Since**: Seahorse 0.4.0